johndoe31415/tdptk/README.md

 This is a toolkit for handling 3d printer files.
 It is by no means complete but has some useful functionality.
 In particular, it can:

-  * Render G-code using POV-ray to create a 3d representation
+  * Render STL or G-code using POV-Ray to create a 3d representation
   * Convert G-code (such as created by Cura) into the GX file format used by FlashForge (automatically creating a preview image from the 3d rendered G-code)
   * Decompose and recompose FlashForge GX files into its constituent parts
   * Send a GX file to a Flashforge printer on the command line
+  * Manipulate G-code (e.g., strip all heating and extrusion commands to be able to perform a 'dry run')

 ## Usage
 Simply call the command line application, it will guide you with some help pages.
 For example: